 To the perfect couple who claims their relationship is easy, we counter with: lies!
 All lies!
 Relationships take work.
 For some, that effort might come a bit more naturally, making it seem easy.
-But for the majority of us, the game of maintaining happiness in a long-term union is no simple feat, which is why over the last ten years of PureWow (yep, it's our ten-year anni!), we've been covering helpful marriage advice from all the experts and real-life experiences we can get our hands on.
-Here are five tips that have literally kept our marriages alive the last decade.
+But for the majority of us, the game of maintaining happiness in a long-term union is no simple feat, which is why over the last 12 years of PureWow (yep, we’ve been around for over a decade!), we've been covering helpful marriage advice from all the experts and real-life experiences we can get our hands on.
+Here are six tips that have literally kept our marriages alive over the last dozen years.

 1. Practice the 5:1 Ratio